Author & Vocalist | Brian Paone

 Brian's fourth novel, Moonlight City Drive, was published in 2017.
 The supernatural crime-noir novel is set against a 1940's Las Vegas-era backdrop.
-The story follows a detective on the trail of a Jack-the-Ripper-style killer, who he starts to admire and has to decide if he should continue the cat-and-mouse chase or join the killer in the cleansing of society--all masterminded by a vengeful witch and her growing army of ghouls.
+The story follows a detective on the trail of a Jack-the-Ripper-style killer, who he starts to admire and must decide if he should continue the cat-and-mouse chase or join the killer in his cleansing of society, unaware they all might just be puppets being controlled by a vengeful and ancient witch and her growing army of ghouls.

 Brian's first published short story, "Outside of Heaven," appears in the anthology, A Matter of Words (2015).
 This throwback to the old Creature Double Feature monster stories surrounds a group of strangers stuck at a hotel when the Biblical rapture happens.
 Some of the guests have been taken away and some have been left behind.
-But the clarity of which ones have been saved, and which ones have been damned, blurs as the night continues on.
+But the clarity of which ones have been saved and which ones have been damned blurs as night turns to dawn.

 Brian's second published story, "The Whaler's Dues," appears in the anthology, A Journey of Words (2016).
 The modern-day mythology-romance story focuses on a man in love with a stripper, but when they are forced to flee from the law together, he realizes she is much more than he ever bargained for.
 During their escape, he also discovers he is not the person he always thought he was either.
 Trapped on a series of islands, he comes to understand nothing about life had ever been as it had appeared.